benkrig/salesforce-here/README.md

 # salesforce-here
-asynchronously streamlining the retrieval and cloud-based storage of Salesforce Metadata components since 2015.
+Asynchronously streamlining the retrieval and cloud-based storage of Salesforce Metadata components since 2015.

-with the sibling module salesforce-there, a complete solution for Salesforce Metadata Migration is formed.
+With the sibling module salesforce-there, a complete solution for Salesforce Metadata Migration is formed.

 #what is it
-salesforce-here is a high-level asynchronous library that runs on the Node.js framework. it asyncronously retrieves and stores selected metadata components from a Salesforce Organization on the AWS S3 cloud computing services platform.
+Salesforce-here is a high-level asynchronous library that runs on the Node.js framework.

+Salesforce-here asyncronously retrieves the selected metadata components of a Salesforce Organization and pushes the components to the AWS S3 cloud computing services platform for storage.

-# Install
+# install

+Type
 ```sh
 $ git clone http://github.com/benkrig/salesforce-here.git
 ```

-Add to package.json:
+Then add to package.json:
 ```json
 "dependencies": {
     "salesforce-here": "git+https://git@github.com/benkrig/salesforce-here.git",
 },
 ```

-Use:
+# use

 ```node
 var sfhere = require('salesforce-here');